tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 Proposal tools and tips to help create target tables can be found on our [proposal tools page](proposal-tools.html).
 We encourage users to follow [this custom tutorial](https://archive.stsci.edu/tess/tutorials/goddard_format.html) provided by the MAST.

-We have provided two examples target tables with the format we require.
+We have provided two example target tables with the format we require.

 * [A sample of stars around Proxima Cen](data/MAST_TIC_Proxima_Cen.csv)
 * [The whole of globular cluster Omega Cen](data/omega_cen_target_table.csv)